unicode-cookbook/cookbook/RELEASING.md

 This results in a file `unicode.tex` that can then regularly be typeset by XeLaTeX.

-Note, you will probably need to install lots of LaTeX packages and fonts to compile.
+Note, you will probably need to install lots of LaTeX packages and numerous fonts to compile the book.

+We have success compiling the `unicde.tex` document using the MacTeX 2016 distribution of TeX Live and TeXShop, available at: [https://tug.org/mactex/](https://tug.org/mactex/).